Priberam/news-clustering/README.md

+# ⚠️Supercedence Notice

+This work has been superseded by https://github.com/Priberam/projected-news-clustering.

 # news-clustering

-⚠️Note: This work has been superseded by https://github.com/Priberam/projected-news-clustering

 run download_data.sh to download dataset run run.sh to execute and print scores